Notesformysoulmate

 @notesformysoulmate

-This piece is protected—not to hide the shadow, but to honor the one who dared to sit with it.
+This work is protected—not to hide the shadow, but to honor the woman who dared to face it.

 No comments: